dvon/home/index.md

 references something else, which references yet another "source," etc.

-The background for this page is generated from the HTML source code from which the page is produced.
+The background for this page is dynamically generated from the HTML source code from which the page is produced.
 Like the picture, it's supposed to suggest something going on behind what you see on the screen---something fuzzy and inaccessible